Catallactic/catallactic-site/docs/whitepaper.md

 ## 5. Supply Allocations
 ---

+### 5.1.
+Token Allocation Concepts

 Allocation is an allotment of tokens or equity, that may be earned, purchased, or set aside for a certain investor, team, group, organization, or other related entity.
 The way tokens are allocated must align with the project's long-term goals.

+There isn't a unified language or consistent definition for token allocations.
+The inconsistencies make it even more challenging to compare them against each other and aggregate the data.
+What one project names "Liquidity Mining Programs" can also be labeled by others "Community Incentives," "Farming Rewards," or "Ecosystem Pool."
+Some combine teams, partners, and advisors into one "Core Contributors" category, while others separate these groups into distinct categories.
+We propose below a classification of allocation concepts grouped by stage in the value chain.

-With that said, there is a great degree of flexibility in token allocations.  a great token allocation will not ensure a project’s success, a poor one will ensure its failure.
+There is a also great degree of flexibility in token allocation amounts.
+A great token allocation will not ensure a project’s success, a poor one will ensure its failure.

-Alocation must be designed at 2 points in time: the Initial Allocation configured when the token is first generated (TGE) and the expected allocation once Max Supply has been achieved.

-### 5.1.
-Token Allocation Concepts

 The figures are typically determined by what would be considered acceptable based on benchmarks for non-investor token allocation and by bilateral negotiations between the team and the investors.